Michael Tarn

 Michael Tarn (born 18 December 1953) is a British actor.
 He is best known for playing Pete in Stanley Kubrick's film A Clockwork Orange (1971).

 Biography

 Michael Tarn was born in London in 1953 to a father who worked as a stuntman in the film industry.
-He is married with one son, Chris, who works in lighting.
+He is married with one son, Chris, who works in lighting, and one daughter.
 In the mid 2000s, he and his wife moved to Spain but returned to the United Kingdom a few years later for family reasons.

 Career

 Early career

 He had attended Italia Conti Academy of Theatre Arts part time since he was around ten or eleven years old and found work as a teenager as a background extra in television productions.
 While he was in grammar school, he landed a role as Fleance in a production of Macbeth at the Royal Shakespeare Company, featuring Paul Scofield and Vivien Merchant.
 On one night, around sixty of his classmates came to see Tarn in the show; during that show, the actor who played the third apparition fell ill, so Tarn stepped in, and had what he described at "ffiteen seconds of glory" of him and Paul Scofield on stage.